Evel Knievel (1971 film): Shooting

 The picture was directed by Marvin J. Chomsky and was released on September 10, 1971.

 Much of the film was shot in Butte, Montana.
 Actual footage of Knievel jumping his motorcycle was used throughout the film.
 Additionally, Knievel performed a series of new jumps at the Ontario Motor Speedway for the production, including a spectacular record jump of 129 feet over 19 cars that was included in the film (Knievel held the record for jumping a Harley-Davidson motorcycle over 19 cars for 27 years, until broken by Bubba Blackwell in 1998).
 Knievel received a flat rate of $25,000 for his rights and the consulting fee.

 In 1973 Milius said he preferred the film "to the other movies from my scripts.
 They didn't restrain it or tone it down, they shot the script.
 The guy is just as obnoxious and full of hot air as he was in the script.
 Just as full of life and vitality too.
 He's Evel Knievel!
 He wouldn't take a dime off of anybody."

-The music is conducted by Patrick Williams.
-The title song, "I Do What I Please", is played throughout the film, including the opening and closing credits, and the montage of the real Evel Knievel's stunt riding.
+The music was composed by Patrick Williams with lyrics by Bradford Craig.
+The title song "I Do What I Please", sung by Jim Sullivan and released as a single, is played throughout the film, including the opening and closing credits and the montage of the real Evel Knievel's stunt riding.